rust-lang/nomicon/src/unwinding.md

 requires spinning up an entire OS thread!
 This unfortunately stands in conflict to Rust's philosophy of zero-cost abstractions.

-There is an unstable API called `catch_panic` that enables catching a panic without spawning a thread.
+There is an API called `catch_panic` that enables catching a panic without spawning a thread.
 Still, we would encourage you to only do this sparingly.
 In particular, Rust's current unwinding implementation is heavily optimized for the "doesn't unwind" case.
 If a program doesn't unwind, there